Map-A-Droid/MAD-docs/server-setup.rst

 ..
 TODO update this reference

-Rocketmap will only act as a webfrontend.
-See [webfrontends](/extras/webfrontends) for more informations.
+RocketMAD will only act as a webfrontend.
+See `webfrontends <integrations#maps>`_ for more informations.

 Install client libraries
 ------------------------
 .. code-block:: bash

   sudo apt install default-libmysqlclient-dev

-After all this is over, follow the Linux part about installing, scroll down to header MAD/PIP-Packages.
-Some parts might be repeated, don't worry about it.

-Running MAD is now exactly the same as running it on Linux, except that your mariadb is running on Windows, and you're going a bit slower than if you would have just listened and installed on Linux directly in the first place.

 Python
 ======